Ludwig Esser Psychotherapy & Hypnotherapy

 The therapy session is intended to be a safe space in which you can “unpack” difficult thoughts, feelings, memories, urges, etc..
 One aspect of this is experienced through the physical space in which the therapy takes place.
 When leaving, it can feel as though this difficult material is “left behind” within this safe space.
 The online session presents quite a different dynamic, which is one reason why it’s preferable to consider the location beforehand, maintain the same location when possible, and to allow time afterwards, perhaps for a short walk outside or a grounding exercise.
 We can talk about this in more detail in the session.

-Working with Zoom:
+Working with Zoom and VSee:

 To use Zoom you need to have a camera, microphone, ideally a headset, and broadband or 4G signal that is strong enough to maintain a good connection.

-Zoom may take a while before the session is up and running, please be patient.
+The apps may take a while before the session is up and running, please be patient.
 If something seems to go not as intended, give me a call and we sort it out.

 Please do not sign in with Google or Facebook as this does compromises your data privacy.